advayvc/portfolio/README.md

   Lua
 </h2>

-- [Mouse movement commission](https://github.com/avchitnis/mouse-commission) involving playing a corresponding animation to the direction of a drag
+- [Mouse drag commission](https://github.com/avchitnis/mouse-commission), involves linking drag directions to animations

 Specific details regarding each of these past works can be found on their individual pages. <br>
 Please do feel free to have a look at them! <br>